 - If adobe flash player is enabled, click disable (uncheck) it and close the chrome browser.

-- Re-launch the browser and check whether the issue still exists.
+- Re-launch the browser and check whether the issue is still exist.

 Trick 9 : Clean Up The Local Storage

-One other reason experts claim for Google chrome not working is, the storage of Corrupted files.
-These files are already corrupted so clean those up from your system right away.
+One other reason experts claim for Google chrome not working error is, the storage of Corrupted files.
+These files are already corrupted so clean up those from your system right away.

 - Open “control panel-> Folder options”

 - Under Hidden Files and folders, choose the option “Show hidden files, folders, and drives”.